srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

 ### Task 3: Test the connection

 In this task, we will try to test whether the virtual machines can communicate (ping) each other.
-If not we will install a rule to allow an ICMP connection.
-Usually ICMP connections are automatically blocked.

 1. From the **All resources** blade, search for **vm1**, open its **Overview** blade, and make sure its **Status** is **Running**.
 You may need to **Refresh** the page.